git-lfs/git-lfs/README.md

 Note: Git LFS requires Git v1.8.2 or higher.

-One installed, you need to setup the global Git hooks for Git LFS.
-This only needs to be run once per machine.
+Once installed, you need to setup the global Git hooks for Git LFS.
+This only needs to be done once per machine.

 ```bash
 $ git lfs install